Volunteering at “The Posh Club”

 Dancing

-On of the sweetest memories of the day was joining in with the dancing.
+One of the sweetest memories of the day was joining in with the dancing.
 I had been told that our guests love to dance and I was not disappointed!
 Pockets of dancing started appearing all over the place.
-I have fond memories of being led through a mini line dance by clearly a very accomplished dancer, with sharp, direct cues.
+I have fond memories of being led through a mini line dance by a lady who was clearly a very accomplished dancer, with sharp, direct cues.
 I can’t lead but thanks to “Turn’d Up Fitness”, I can follow at dance, so I was welcomed into the group.

 I observed a lady dancing alone with a look of pure joy on her face, completely loving the moment, before stopping suddenly to sit down.
 I made sure that she was ok, she was but she’d danced enough for one day.